 2. Include Protein in Every Meal

-Protein reduces hunger and preserves muscle mass while losing weight.
-Great options include grilled chicken, baked salmon, eggs, or lentils.
+Protein helps reduce hunger and preserves muscle mass during weight loss.
+Great options include grilled chicken, baked salmon, eggs, or lentils to keep you satisfied and support your goals.

 3. Eat More Fiber

-Fiber aids digestion and keeps you full longer.
-Include beans, lentils, whole grains, and plenty of vegetables in your meals.
+Fiber aids digestion and keeps you full longer, helping to prevent overeating.
+Include beans, lentils, whole grains, and plenty of vegetables in your meals to boost your fiber intake.

 4. Watch Portion Sizes